Ouranosinc/xclim/docs/indicators.rst

 Climate indicators
 ==================

-:class:`xclim.core.indicator.Indicator` instances essentially perform the same computations as the functions found in the :mod:`xclim.indices` library, but also run a number of health checks on input data and assign attributes to the output arrays.
+:py:class:`xclim.core.indicator.Indicator` instances essentially perform the same computations as the functions found in the :mod:`xclim.indices` library, but also run a number of health checks on input data and assign attributes to the output arrays.
 So for example, if there are missing values in a time series, indices won't notice, but indicators will return NaNs for periods with missing